Fix: Battle.Net Error BLZBNTAGT000008A4

 1. Now switch to another DNS server.

-1. Quit the launcher and close its related processes through the Task Manager.
+1. Quit the launcher and close it completely using Task Manager.

 Turn On Mobile Phone Hotspot

-3. Now open the launcher and check if it has started to operate fine.
+3. Now open the launcher and see if the error is gone.

 Logout of Blizzard Launcher